olayinkade/olayinkade.github.io/README.md

         2. Eggs
         3. Bread

-There are many other Markdown elements that could be useful.
+There are other Markdown elements that could be useful.
 Check out [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for more Markdown elements.

 ### Host resume on GitHub Pages